 Borrowings are recognised initially at fair value, net of transaction costs incurred.
 Borrowings are subsequently carried at amortised cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognised in the income statement over the period of the borrowings using the effective interest method.
 Fees paid on the establishment of loan facilities are recognised as transaction costs of the loan to the extent that it is probable that some or all of the facility will be drawn down.
 In this case, the fee is deferred until the draw-down occurs.
-To the extent there is no evidence that it is probable that some or all of the facility will be drawn down, the fee is capitalised as a pre-payment for liquidity services and amortised over the period of the facility to which it relates t) Cost of sales, distribution costs and administrative expenses
+To the extent there is no evidence that it is probable that some or all of the facility services and amortised over the period of the facility to which it relates.

+t) Cost of sales, distribution costs and administrative expenses